 During college in the mid-1980's, I had the good fortune to take several art classes taught by the late Eileen Gilbert-Hill.
 She was very active in the Bay Area art scene.
 She taught me to see that there were many ways to render a subject...painting wasn't just about faithfully drawing what I saw in front of me--- true creativity begins with imagination and a vision.
 Anyone can copy... but it takes courage and a fire in the soul to "imagine" and inject a blank canvas with memory, feelings, logic, and intelligence.

 In addition to painting, I am also an avid photographer.
-I had my own darkroom when I was 15 years old-- back in the days of analog film and SLR cameras.
-Today I shoot mainly in digital, but I have a full darkroom set up in my studio.
+I built my own darkroom when I was 15 years old-- back in the days of analog film and SLR cameras.
+Today I shoot mainly in digital, but I maintain a full darkroom set up in my studio.

 I have a penchant for gourmet vegan cooking, veterinary and human medicine, English literature, biology and the natural sciences, reading, organic gardening, creating and listening to music, vintage drum restoration, and traveling.

 I am an advocate for animal welfare and I frequently donate my art to various animal rights organizations across the United States for their silent auctions.
 Currently, I have three doggos that I absolutely adore!